Sudha247/Sudha247.github.io/_posts/2020-10-01-lwt-multicore.md

 `Lwt_preemptive` module has the facility for preemptive scheduling, unlike rest of Lwt which operates in a cooperative manner.
-Originally, [`Lwt_preemptive`](https://ocsigen.org/lwt/5.2.0/api/Lwt_preemptive) runs every task in a new [systhread](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Thread.html).
+[`Lwt_preemptive`](https://ocsigen.org/lwt/5.2.0/api/Lwt_preemptive) runs every task in a new [systhread](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Thread.html).
-Although all the systhreads run concurrently, they do so on a single core.
-In effect, there is no significant performance improvement compared with sequential execution.
+All the systhreads run concurrently, but need to obtain the master runtime lock in order to execute OCaml code.
+Hence, the OCaml parts of the program do not run any faster.

 We bring in parallelism via the `Lwt_preemptive` module.
 In the Multicore version illustrated below, every new task will run on a